mullenkamp/pyhydllp/sphinx/source/usage.rst

 How to use pyhydllp
 ===================

-This section will describe how to use the ETo package.
-The ETo class and functions depend heavily on the Pandas package.
+This section will describe how to use the pyhydllp package.
+The Hyd class and functions depend heavily on the Pandas package.
 Nearly all outputs are either as Pandas Series or DataFrames.

 Initialising
 ------------